 - MATH 104* - summer 2020**

 - MATH 107 (Calculus II Recitation) - spring 2019

 - MATH 106 (Calculus I Recitation) - fall 2018

 NOTE: * denotes that I was the instructor of record for that course, and ** denotes that the course was taught online via Zoom (or had a mixture of in-person and remote learning).

 If you are a student of mine in any of the courses listed above, please consult with Canvas for additional course information.

-During my free-time, I like to go on walks, hang out with friends, play board/card games, go bowling, and travel whenever possible.
-I am also an avid follower of the Nebraska Cornhuskers; I have gone to almost every home football game at Memorial Stadium since fall 2014.
+My hobbies outside of mathematics are going on walks, hanging out with friends, playing board/card games, bowling, dining at restaurants, and travelling.
+I am also a dedicated fan of the Nebraska Cornhuskers (GO BIG RED!), and I have gone to almost every home football game at Memorial Stadium since fall 2014.